PraxTube/image-blend/README.md

 image.
 The pixels seems shifted in row/column which suggests that there is some bug with that indices.

-They grayscale of the images didn't reveal any insight regarding this bug either.
+The grayscale of the images didn't reveal any insight regarding this bug either.